-Baked bananas were my mums go-to dessert, something she could whip up for me and my siblings in seconds without much effort.
-Creating this equally as simple recipe made me incredibly nostalgic, I jumped back to my eight year old self, and wondered what would have made the dessert even more incredible for her.
-Of course without too much thought, I knew I’d have loved a rich caramel sauce!
+Baked bananas were my mum’s go-to dessert, something she could whip up for me and my siblings in seconds without much effort.
+Creating this equally simple recipe made me incredibly nostalgic, I jumped back to my eight-year-old self and wondered what would have made the dessert even more incredible for her.
+Of course, without too much thought, I knew I’d have loved a rich caramel sauce!

 The whole recipe takes around 15-20 minutes from start to finish, and it’s very easy to follow.
 The perfect weeknight treat!

 Either: 4 tablespoons Coconut Sugar/Beet Sugar/Xylitol/ Or leave this out

 1/3 cup coconut oil melted